succinctlabs/op-succinct/book/fault_proofs/fault_proof_architecture.md

 - Ensure that the deadline has passed, and if the proposal is `Unchallenged`, then set `DEFENDER_WON`.
 - Ensure that the deadline has passed, and if the proposal is `Challenged`, then set `CHALLENGER_WON`
 - Distributing bonds based on outcome
+    - If parent game is `CHALLENGER_WON`, then the proposer's bond is distributed to the challenger.
+      But if there was no challenge for the current game, then the proposer's bond is burned.

 ## Security Model